Shekoovic100/MovieTask/README.md

 ### Movie Listing:

 - Design Build with Swift UI.
-- Fetches Moviews from the TMDB API.
+- Fetches Movies from the TMDB API.
 - Displays Movies in a paginated way.